busypeoples/functional-programming-javascript/README.md

 * [Follow](#follow)

 ## Blog Posts
-blog posts whch will act as roadmaps to your success in functional programming
+blog posts which can act as roadmaps to your success in functional programming

 * [Don’t Be Scared Of Functional Programming](http://www.smashingmagazine.com/2014/07/02/dont-be-scared-of-functional-programming/)